battika/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/single_file_upload.md

 In this example we will create a new entity called Product with some basic fields including the name of the image that contains a picture of the product.
 Using the generated admin interface the user will be able to upload a new image and assign it to the product.

 ### 1. Basic configuration
 [VichUploaderBundle](https://github.com/dustin10/VichUploaderBundle) requires some basic configration steps.
-As we want to keep this example simple we will use the simplest setup with Doctrine ORM used for entities and local file system for storing image files.
-For advanced settings see the [official documentation](https://github.com/dustin10/VichUploaderBundle/blob/master/Resources/doc/index.md).
+We want to keep this example simple so we will use a very simplistic setup with Doctrine ORM used for managing entities and local file system for storing image files.
+For advanced configuration options see the [official documentation](https://github.com/dustin10/VichUploaderBundle/blob/master/Resources/doc/index.md).

-Add the following configuration to the `app/config.yml` file:
+Add the following configuration to the `app/config.yml` file.
+This creates a mapping for `product_image` and specifies the destination directory where images will be stored.
 ```yaml
 vich_uploader:
     db_driver: orm